sencrop/github-workflows/README.md

-# github-workflows
-Common Github Actions workflows

-## Authentication
+# Authentication

-Workflows v2 and above are using Github/AWS OpenID connect to perform the AWS authentication ([refs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)).
+Workflows are using Github/AWS OpenID connect to perform the AWS authentication ([refs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)).
 If your repository needs to access AWS you will need to create a dedicated CI profile in [infra-ci](https://github.com/sencrop/infra-ci).

 # Standard workflows
-### General purpose
+## General purpose

 ### Version

-This workflow will output a version for the current build.
-It can be either based on the current git commit sha or the current git tag.
+This workflow will output a version for the current build:
-You can the get use the computed version in subsequent jobs using `${{ needs.version.outputs.version }}`.
+- `sha` will compute the short git sha of the current commit
+- `tag` will fetch the tag at the current commit

+Typically `sha` versions are used for preproduction/staging while `tag` versions are used for production.

 ```yaml
 jobs: